Systematic Computation of Braid Generator Matrix in Topological Quantum Computing: Computation of Braid Generators for Sparse Encoding

 In order to ensure the reliability of our method, it is crucial to meet rigorous testing conditions that guarantee the accuracy of the formulas and their programmatic implementation.
 To achieve this, we will refer to the algebra of the braid group known as Artin relations, which serves as a foundation for our approach \cite{Artin1947}:

 To verify Artin relations numerically, we should ensure that the distance between the left and right sides of the relations is negligible, meaning it is in the order of the floating-point precision of the specific device and programming language being used.
 Additionally, it is necessary to substitute the third relation with the unitarity condition since our focus is on quantum computing applications \cite{delaney2017}.
 In order to calculate the difference between two unitaries, we employ the spectral distance, which will be defined in the upcoming section.
 We have performed numerical verification to validate the formulas presented in this section using Artin algebra for up to 24 anyons within the Fibonacci and Ising anyon models.
-The tests reveal a difference in the order of 1e-15 between the left and right sides of the relations.
-In addition, it is convenient to reproduce quantum gates previously compiled using well-known anyon models, such as Fibonacci or Ising models.
-This will be the main goal of the next section.
+The tests reveal a difference in the order of {$10^{-15}$} between the left and right sides of the relations.
+In addition, it is convenient to {use this method to simulate numerically two exemplary cases: a CNOT gate using six Fibonacci anyons and a GHZ state using fifteen Fibonacci anyons.
+This will be the main goal of sections \ref{sec:cnot} and \ref{sec:ghz}.}